Stevever/D3TranslateApp/README.md

 To call this, call `Translator.getInstance()` just to make sure that the target language is set.
 If it happens early in the app you probably don't need to do it though.

+## Dictionary Lookups and JSONResponseParser class
+The dictionary lookup is done by using the Glosbe translation API (https://en.glosbe.com/a-api for info).
+The app sends to Glosbe 3 things, all provided by the user: current language, destination language and the phrase to lookup.
+The response is a `JSONObject` that contains the raw translation data from Glosbe.
+The `DictionaryLookupActivity` is passed a string representation of this .
+To actually get the translation data from the String:

+1. Create a `JSONObject` with the String representation
+2. Create a `JSONResponseParser` object with this `JSONObject`
+3. Get the necessary data from the JSONResponseParser by calling its public methods (`getToLang()`, `getFromLang()`, `getPhrase()`, etc)

+In the future, I will add a `verify()` method that makes sure a valid translation was found.
+This should help with error handling.